To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 How to choose the best noise-cancelling headphones for you

-With prices starting from around £50 and soaring well over £300, there’s a pair of noise-cancelling headphones out there for everyone, no matter their budget.
-But which style is right for you and what features should you look out for?
+With prices starting from around £50 and soaring to well over £300, there’s a pair of noise-cancelling headphones out there for everyone, no matter their budget.
+But which style is right for you and what features should you look for?
 The answers to both of those questions can be found in the buying guide below.

 What types of noise cancellation are there?